 Have you been injured in a truck accident in Houston?
 Call Houston truck accident lawyer Brian White!

 Call Houston truck accident lawyer Brian White for a free consultation today.
 We never charge a fee until we win your case.
 The longer you wait to speak to an experienced truck accident lawyer, the more difficult your case becomes to prosecute successfully.
 Don’t compromise your rights to recover the compensation you need and deserve by waiting to act.
-We will listen to your concerns and answer all of your questions.
+Our Texas truck crash attorneys will listen to your concerns and answer all of your questions.

 When you are involved in a crash with a big rig, your accident claim will usually be handled differently than if you had collided with another car, van or pickup.
 Commercial motor vehicles such as semi trucks, bob-tail trucks, cement trucks, 18 wheelers, tanker trucks, and any other motor vehicle hired to deliver or transport goods carry commercial vehicle insurance, and it’s not unusual for a business owner as well as a commercial insurer to be involved in the claim.
 Because the injuries are often more catastrophic and expensive, liability limits for these policies are much higher.
 That’s why truck crash injuries are some of the most complicated personal injury claims to settle.